LesleyLai/blog/contents/projects/cuda-boid/en.md

 - opengl
 ---

 This project is a CUDA implementation of [Boid](https://en.wikipedia.org/wiki/Boids), an artificial life program that simulates fishes or birds' flocking behaviors.
-Besides the naive brute-force implementation, the project also implements grid accelerating data-structure.
+The project first build a naive brute-force implementation, and then gradually optimize with grid accelerating data-structure, better data locality, and usage of CUDA shared memory.
 The simulation is visualized by OpenGL.

+View my [2021 talk](https://www.youtube.com/watch?v=PPsP1unDkSg) on this project for details on the boid algorithm and my code.